pavi-ninjaac/Azure_ML_scholarship_program/Lesson 2/README.md

 - 1) Term Frequency-Inverse Document Frequency (TF-IDF) vectorization
 - 2) Word embedding, as done with Word2vec or Global Vectors (GloVe)

+## Model vs Algorithm
+>> Models are the specific representations learned from data

+>> Algorithms are the processes of learning

+Model=Algorithm(Data)<br/>
+##### Algorithms:
+We can think of an algorithm as a mathematical tool that can usually be represented by an equation as well as implemented in code.
+For example, y = Wx + b is an algorithm that can be used to calculate y from x if the values for W and b are known.
+But how do we get W and b?
+We can plug the data into the algorithm and calculate W = 1 and b = 0.
+We would say that that the algorithm was run on the data and learned the values ofr W and b.
+The output of the learning process is W = 1 and b = 0.
+## models:
+Machine learning models are outputs or specific representations of algorithms that run on data.
+A model represents what is learned by a machine learning algorithm on the data.

+In the previous example, y = 1*x + 0 is the model we obtained from running the algorithm y = Wx + b on the training data.
+We can also say that y = 1*x + 0 is the model that can be used to predict y from x.

+A machine learning model can also be written in a set of weights or coefficients instead of a full equation.
+Looking at the previous example, since we know the algorithm, it is redundant to keep the full equation y = 1*x + 0.
+All we need are the weights (or coefficients) W = 1 and b = 0.
+Thus, we can also think of a model as a set of weights (or coefficients) that have been learned.

+## Learning function
+As mentioned earlier, we can generally think of a machine learning algorithm as a process for learning, and models as specific representations that we train using data.
+In essence, machine learning algorithms aim to learn a target function (ff) that describes the mapping between data input variables (XX) and an output variable (YY).
+>> Y=f(X)
+Since the process extrapolates from a limited set of values, there will always be an error ee which is independent of the input data (XX) such that:
+>> Y=f(X)+e

+Note that the irreducible error we're discussing here is different from the model error we talked about earlier in the lesson.
+Irreducible error is caused by the data collection process—such as when we don't have enough data or don't have enough data features.
+In contrast, the model error measures how much the prediction made by the model is different from the true output.
+The model error is generated from the model and can be reduced during the model learning process.<br/>

+### Parametric MOdel
+Parametric machine learning algorithms make assumptions about the mapping function and have a fixed number of parameters.
+No matter how much data is used to learn the model, this will not change how many parameters the algorithm has.
+With a parametric algorithm, we are selecting the form of the function and then learning its coefficients using the training data.<br/>

+An example of this would be the approach used in linear regression algorithms, where the simplified functional form can be something like:<br/>
+>> B0+B1*X1+B2*X2=0
+### Non-parametric algorithms
+Non-parametric algorithms do not make assumptions regarding the form of the mapping function between input data and output.
+Consequently, they are free to learn any functional form from the training data.<br/>

+A simple example is the K-nearest neighbors (KNN) algorithm, which we'll discuss in more detail later in the course.
+KNN does not make any assumptions about the functional form, but instead uses the pattern that points have similar output when they are close.